-The recent hike in gas prices is driving a rapid increase in firewood sales, with 8% of the population burning wood at home.
-But with recent data (published in February 2021) finding domestic coal and wood burning to be the biggest source of small particulate air pollution in the UK (PM2.5), it's more important than ever to ensure you're burning the right kind of wood.
+As each winter approaches, rising energy prices seem to hit the headlines.
+So it's not surprising that some turn to firewood as an occasional heating source.
+But with recent data (updated in February 2024) finding domestic coal and wood burning to be one of the biggest sources of small particulate air pollution in the UK (PM2.5), it's more important than ever to ensure you're burning the right kind of wood.
 Our expert guide gives you the low-down on what constitutes the 'right' type of wood – whether you buy or collect it – as well as the best way to store and season wood.

 Naturally, this is the time of year when we become a little competitive with our fire-lighting skills, with everyone having their own methods – whether that's holding a newspaper across the hearth to force the pull from the chimney, or building a traditional pyramid in the grate.
 If your skills are a little rusty, see below for how to light the perfect fire – and settle that argument once and for all.